 - The cost of electricity in Costa Rica is generally considered expensive (up to 3X the rate in places like Florida), and air conditioning usage can quickly burn through your hard earned money.

-So there you have it, my budget-savvy amigos.
-While Costa Rica may not be the cheapest place on Earth anymore, it certainly offers a wealth of opportunities for those looking to live the pura vida without breaking the bank.
 From the tantalizing tastes of local cuisine to the affordable services that cater to your every whim, this tropical haven has something for everyone.
 So grab your sense of adventure, pack your bags, and get ready to embrace the good life on a budget that won’t have you sobbing into your sangria.
-Cheers to that!
+Cheers to that